solo-io/gloo/docs/content/installation/enterprise/_index.md

 {{< readfile file="installation/glooctl_setup.md" markdown="true" >}}

-## Installing Gloo Edge Enterprise on Kubernetes {#install-steps}
+## Installing Gloo Gateway Enterprise on Kubernetes {#install-steps}

-Review the following steps to install Gloo Edge Enterprise with `glooctl` or with Helm.
+Review the following steps to install Gloo Gateway Enterprise with `glooctl` or with Helm.

 ### Installing on Kubernetes with `glooctl`

-Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Edge to the `gloo-system` namespace:
+Once your Kubernetes cluster is up and running, run the following command to deploy the Gloo Gateway to the `gloo-system` namespace:

 ```bash
 glooctl install gateway enterprise --license-key YOUR_LICENSE_KEY